Josar/smarthome/extensions/transform/org.eclipse.smarthome.transform.jsonpath/README.md

   when
     Item Temperature_json changed
  then
-    // use the transformation service to retrieve teh value val newValue = transform("JSONPATH", ".$.device.status.temperature", Temperature_json.state.toString)
+    // use the transformation service to retrieve the value val newValue = transform("JSONPATH", ".$.device.status.temperature", Temperature_json.state.toString)

     // post the new value to the Number Item